Step 2: Assess & Track ProgressPrint Page

 - Document starting points in order to show progress over time.

 We offer schools an abbreviated online version of the CDC’s School Health Index (SHI).
-The SHI is an assessment tool helps you understand which school health best practices your school has/does not have in place that support healthy students and prepare them to learn.
+The SHI is an assessment tool that helps you understand which school health best practices your school has/does not have in place that support healthy students and prepare them to learn.
 The SHI aligns with the Whole School, Whole Community, Whole Child model to help your school get a comprehensive look at school and student health.

 Your entire school health team can complete the assessment collaboratively online via AFHK’s School Portal.